As global economic picture dims, solutions seem out of reach

 And an economic chill in China sends shivers into the many countries — from copper-producing Chile to iron ore-making Australia — that feed Chinese factories with raw materials.

 Then there's Europe.
-In the 19 countries that use the euro currency, growth slowed to an anemic 0.2% in the second quarter from the quarter before.
+In the 19 countries that use the euro currency, growth slowed in the second quarter to an anemic annual rate of 1.1%, or 0.2% from the quarter before.
 The eurozone, which maintains close trade ties with the U.S. and China, has been sideswiped by the collision between Trump and President Xi Jinping.
-What's more, Trump has threatened to impose significant tariffs on European auto imports.
+And Trump has threatened to impose significant tariffs on European auto imports.

-Even more than the tariffs themselves, uncertainty over whether the trade disputes will be resolved is chilling investment and purchasing.
-Despite cheap borrowing costs from central bank stimulus, investment in new plants is lagging — an ominous sign that bosses don't foresee future prosperity.
+Even more than the tariffs, uncertainty over trade disputes is chilling investment and purchasing.
+Despite cheap borrowing costs from central bank stimulus, investment in new plants is lagging, an ominous sign that bosses don't foresee a pickup.

-In Europe's usual economic powerhouse, Germany, the economy shrank 0.1% in the second quarter from the quarter before.
-If output should fall for a second straight quarter, , Germany would find itself on the verge of a recession.
+In Europe's economic powerhouse, Germany, the economy shrank 0.1% in the second quarter from the quarter before.
+If output should fall for a second straight quarter, Germany would find itself in a recession.

 Some of Germany's troubles originate closer to home.
-Its major automakers have been compelled to sink billions into technology to meet stricter emissions tests, and some have endured delays in doing so.
+Major automakers have had to sink billions into technology to meet stricter emissions tests.
 BMW lost money on its car business for the first time in a decade in the first quarter.
 Daimler posted its first net loss since 2009 in the second quarter.

-Facing such risks, the European Central Bank has signaled that it could launch new monetary stimulus as early as next month.
-As recently as December, the ECB had been confident enough in the European economy to halt a nearly four-year, $2.6 trillion euro ($2.9 trillion) bond purchase program.
+Facing such risks, the European Central Bank has signaled it could launch new monetary stimulus as early as next month.
+As recently as December, the ECB had been confident enough in the economy to halt a nearly four-year, $2.6 trillion-euro ($2.9 trillion) bond purchase program.
 That optimism has vanished.

 The U.S. economy, now enjoying a record-breaking 10-year expansion, still shows resilience.
 American consumers, whose spending accounts for 70% of U.S. economic activity, have driven the growth.

-Retail sales have risen sharply so far this year, with people shopping online and spending more at restaurants.
-Their savings rates are also the highest since 2012, which suggests that consumers aren't necessarily stretching themselves too thin, according to the Commerce Department.
+Retail sales have risen sharply this year, with people shopping online and spending more at restaurants.
+Their savings rates are also the highest since 2012, which suggests consumers aren't necessarily stretching themselves thin.

 Already, companies are delaying investments because they don't know where to put new factories, seek suppliers or find customers until they have a better idea where the trade disputes are going.
 "Uncertainty is high," said Eric Lascelles, chief economist at RBC Global Asset Management.
 "Businesses everywhere are sitting on their hands."

-"All forecasts for the U.S. economy in the second half of this year and beyond are contingent on the trade war," Ian Shepherdson, chief economist at Pantheon Macroeconomics, concluded in a note Thursday.

-For all the global gloom, RBC's Lascelles said policymakers aren't without options.
-Even with short-term interest rates near zero, central banks can aggressively buy bonds to pump money into the financial system — the so-called quantitative easing the Federal Reserve, the ECB and the Bank of Japan used to revive growth during and after the financial crisis.
+For all the gloom, Lascelles said policymakers aren't without options.
+Even with short-term interest rates near zero, central banks can aggressively buy bonds to pump money into the financial system —it's what the Fed, ECB and Bank of Japan did to revive growth during and after the financial crisis.

-And even with the heavy debt burdens, governments could capitalize on low rates to borrow cheaply if they decided to stimulate their economies with tax cuts or stepped-up spending, Lascelles said.
+And even with the heavy debt burdens, governments could capitalize on low rates to borrow cheaply if they decided to stimulate their economies with tax cuts or new spending.

 McHugh reported from Frankfurt, Germany.